 The Cairngorms National Park covers a vast 1,748 square miles of the Scottish Highlands and it’s officially the largest national park in Britain.

 The park is famed for its stunning mountain ranges, pretty villages, and lush forests, but it’s also the location of one of Scotland’s most surprising lochs.

 You’ll understand what I mean by ‘surprising’ when you visit it yourself.

 Getting there is easy if you follow the A9 and take the junction to Aviemore, then follow the signs to Glenmore Forest Park.

 The loch is set amongst the thick pine forest of Glenmore which surrounds it on all sides, while the mighty snow-capped peaks of the Cairngorm mountain range are clearly visible in the distance.
 As far as Highland landscapes go, it really doesn’t get any better.

 However, the best feature of the loch is evident as soon as you step foot out of the car.

 Ahead, you’ll see a wide sweeping arc of soft golden sand that wouldn’t look out of place on a tropical desert island, but what you’re looking at is, in fact, the highest beach in the United Kingdom.

-Circling the loch are a number of paths that extend into the forest so if you’ve got your mountain bikes with you, you’ll have lots of opportunities to go for a ride, and there are even more trails across the road in Glenmore Forest.
+Circling the loch are a number of paths that head into the forest so if you have a mountain bike you’ll have lots of opportunities to go for a ride, and there are even more trails across the road in Glenmore Forest.